Panacea: Pareto Alignment via Preference Adaptation for LLMs: Introduction

 AI alignment aims to ensure AI systems align with human intentions, and there has been notable progress in this area, especially for large language models (LLMs)~\cite{ji2023ai, casper2023open, kaufmann2023survey,achiam2023gpt}.
 The prevailing approach for LLM alignment involves curating a dataset $\{(x, y_1, y_2, z)\}$, where each prompt $x$ is associated with a pair of responses $(y_1, y_2)$ and a scalar label $z \in \{0,1\}$ that indicates if $y_1$ is a ``better'' response.
 These labels are typically generated based on detailed guidelines that encompass various criteria, reflecting multiple dimensions $i \in \{1, \cdots, m\}$ of human preferences (\eg, helpfulness, harmlessness, conciseness, humor, formality).
-Pre-trained models are subsequently further optimized on this dataset using methods like reinforcement learning, supervised learning, or game-theoretical approaches~\cite{jaques2019way,ouyang2022training,lee2023rlaif,bai2022constitutional,rafailov2023direct,azar2023general,swamy2024minimaximalist,munos2023nash}.
+Pre-trained models are subsequently further optimized on this dataset using methods including reinforcement learning, supervised learning, or game-theoretical approaches~\cite{jaques2019way,ouyang2022training,lee2023rlaif,bai2022constitutional,rafailov2023direct,azar2023general,swamy2024minimaximalist,munos2023nash}.
 However, this \emph{single-objective alignment} methodology may not fully capture the complexity of real-world scenarios for two reasons (\Cref{fig:scalar-limitations}).

-\textbf{First}, this method can lead to inconsistency and ambiguity in the \textbf{data labels}.
-Human labelers assign scalar labels $z$ by \textit{implicitly} evaluating responses across every dimension $i$, assigning varying \emph{preference weights} to $i$, and reaching a final judgment.
-The inherently different preference weights between labelers often result in conflicting labels, causing misalignment or learning failures (analyzed in \Cref{app:single-analysis}).
-This challenge is underscored by the low average label agreement reported in \cite{bai2022training}, a common issue in real-world scenarios.

-\textbf{Second}, optimizing a single objective leads to only one \tb{model} that attempts to fit the potentially conflicting labeling preferences, \ie, the helpfulness-harmlessness dilemma.
+\textbf{First}, this method can lead to inconsistency and ambiguity in \textbf{data labels}.
+Human labelers assign scalar labels $z$ by \textit{implicitly} evaluating responses across every dimension $i$ with \emph{different preference weights} to $i$, and reaching a final judgment.
+These differences often result in conflicting labels, causing misalignment or learning failures (\Cref{app:single-analysis}), substantiated by the low average label agreement reported in \cite{bai2022training}. \textbf{Second}, optimizing a single objective leads to only one \tb{model} that attempts to fit the potentially conflicting labeling preferences, \ie, the helpfulness-harmlessness dilemma.
 This single model may not cover the full spectrum of human preferences across all dimensions, thereby exacerbating biases against underrepresented groups and failing to meet diverse user needs.